LEARN ABOUT AIMEE

 EMPOWERMENT THROUGH REPRESENTATION

-In coastal communities like ours, the Alaska Marine Highway System (AMHS) isn’t just a way to get from place to place — it’s a lifeline.
-It allows residents to access medical care, bring in vehicles and household goods, support local businesses, and helps military families relocate to Coast Guard stations in our region.
+For coastal Alaska communities, the Alaska Marine Highway System (AMHS) isn’t just a way to get from place to place — it’s a lifeline.
+It allows residents to access medical care, bring in vehicles and household goods, support local businesses, and helps military families relocate to Coast Guard units in our region.
 When ferry service is disrupted, entire communities feel the impact.

 One of my top priorities is securing a strong, reliable future for the AMHS.